Want a Sharehouse in Tokyo? Check out our top picks (with some Discounts!)

 Sharehouses in Tokyo

 Imagine this: you’ve finally got that sweet, sweet visa to live out in Japan, but now the other hard part starts: Finding Tokyo housing.
 Whether you’re here on a working holiday, going to university, studying Japanese, or just working, getting housing and accommodation in Tokyo can seem like a daunting task even when in the country.
 For those of you outside of Tokyo or even back in your home country, finding housing in Tokyo may appear to be one of the toughest steps.
 We made this blog post to help anyone looking for housing in Tokyo get settled out here through sharehouses!
 If you want a sharehouse in Tokyo we got you covered.
-In this article, we’ll give you the rundown on our top picks for sharehouses in Tokyo as well as the perks and even some discounts/promotions that you can find with each of them!
+In this article, we’ll give you the rundown on our top picks for sharehouses in Tokyo as well as the perks and even some discounts/promotions that you can find with each of them.
+We'll keep updating this article as new promotions become available so be sure to check back in whenever you need a new place!

 What is a sharehouse?